Amanda Binns, MA, SLP-CCCPhD Candidate

 Biography: Olivia is completing a MClSc in Speech-Language Pathology and a PhD in Health Rehabilitation Sciences under the co-supervision of Dr. Cardy and Dr. Marlene Bagatto.
 She previously completed her BA in Psychology at the University of Waterloo, and her MSc in HRS (Speech and Language Science) at Western.
 For her doctoral thesis, Olivia is exploring measures of speech perception ability and early vocal development in infants to inform the prediction of spoken language delays in children who are deaf and hard-of-hearing.
 She is also exploring clinical assessment practices from both a clinical and psychometric perspective.

-Caitlin Coughler, BAH, MScMClSc/PhD Student
+Caitlin Coughler, BAH, MScMClSc/PhD Candidate

 Biography: Caitlin is completing a MClSc/PhD in Speech-Language Pathology/Speech and Language Science under the joint supervision Dr. Cardy and Dr. Purcell, exploring children’s responses to altered auditory feedback and its relation to language development.
 She previously completed a Research MSc in Cognitive Neuroscience with a specialization in Language and Communication at the Donders Graduate School at Radboud University Nijmegen, where her thesis explored ERP signatures in language task switching.
 She completed her BA Honours in Linguistic Cognitive Sciences at McMaster University.

 Mitchell Longval, BScMSc student